JoeyEremondi/spire.github.io/source/_posts/2014-01-05-an-unremarkable-type-checker.markdown

 [thesis](http://gallium.inria.fr/~pdagand/stuffs/thesis-2011-phd/thesis.pdf)
 describes this process well.
 A minor difference is that we are elaborating to canonical terms rather than a core theory that includes expressions.
-The metatheorem for soundness of elaboratinon described by Dagand corresponds to type preservation: After elaboration of a well-typed surface term, you get a well-typed core term.
+The metatheorem for soundness of elaboration described by Dagand corresponds to type preservation: After elaboration of a well-typed surface term, you get a well-typed core term.
 In the eventually formalized Spire canonical type theory, this will be